deciduously/music/post.md

 ##### Scientific Pitch Notation

 Armed with this knowledge, we can start manipulating pitches in terms of [Scientific Pitch Notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation), another fancy name for a simple concept.
 The piano keybaord above was labelled according to this standard, and it's where we get "A4" from.
 A note is composed of three components.
-There the note:
+Theres a note:

 ```rust
 #[derive(Debug)]